glebasko/isun/README.md

 Application consists of 5 individual projects (layers):

-* WeatherForecaster.ConsoleUI: entry point of the application.
+* **WeatherForecaster.ConsoleUI**: entry point of the application.
 Start the application and print outs the results to the console.
-* WeatherForecaster.Domain: domain layer of the application.
+* **WeatherForecaster.Domain**: domain layer of the application.
 Contains DTOs, interfaces and services.
-* WeatherForecaster.Infrastructure: infrastructure layer of the application.
+* **WeatherForecaster.Infrastructure**: infrastructure layer of the application.
 Contains a helper class to build the configuration file alongside with logging.
-* WeatherForecaster.Persistance: persistance layer of the application.
+* **WeatherForecaster.Persistance**: persistance layer of the application.
 Contains the EF Core DbContext, Entities, Migrations, Repositories and everything that is related to the database access.
-* WeatherForecaster.Tests: contains integration and unit tests
+* **WeatherForecaster.Tests**: contains integration and unit tests

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->